What is metadata?

 ffmpeg -i /path/to/original/file.mp4 -map_metadata -1 -c:v copy -c:a copy /path/to/clean/clone.mp4

 Instead, it’s best to recreate the document by flattening all the embedded objects before exporting and sharing it.
-For these types of documents, that means either printing them out, then rescanning; or exporting them to a different format altogether.
+For these types of documents, that means either printing them out and rescanning, or exporting them to a different format altogether.

-If you’re interested in doing named entity recognition (NER), word frequencies, or just better searching within text, a flattened PDF file will be hard to work with because all the text will now be image-based.
-Thankfully, tools exist to “read” images into workable text, like Tesseract .
-You can explode a flattened PDF into individual images of the pages using PDF Redact Tools, then feed the pages into Tesseract to create a text document that can be worked on with any language processing tool.
+If you’re interested in named entity recognition, word frequencies, or just better searching within text, a flattened PDF file will be hard to work with, because all the text will now be image-based.
+Thankfully, tools like Tesseract exist to “read” images into workable text.
+You can explode a flattened PDF into individual images of the pages using a scanner, then feed the pages into Tesseract to create a text document that can be worked on with any language processing tool.
 Beware, however, that the optical character recognition is imperfect, and you might have to comb through the resulting text to fix typos.
 The English dictionary data is installed by default, but other language data files are available.

-If you don’t have Photoshop, you may find use in the GNU Image Manipulation Program (GIMP), its open source alternative, which can be used for performing visual redactions to PDFs and other documents.
+If you don’t have Photoshop, you may find use in its open source alternative, the GNU Image Manipulation Program, which can be used for performing visual redactions to PDFs and other documents.

 Have you ever bought a bootleg movie?
-(It’s ok, no judgements!)
-If you have, you might remember that those movies were created by someone sneaking into the theater with their own camcorder, and simply taping the entire movie from their seat.
-That’s an example of the analog hole; and you can use similar tactics to create unattributable copies of your original media.
+(It’s OK, no judgments!)
+If you have, you might remember that those movies were created by someone sneaking into the theater with their own camcorder and simply taping the entire movie from their seat.
+That’s an example of the “analog hole,” and you can use similar tactics to create totally separate copies of your original media without having to touch the original file or its metadata at all.